 - 7. BOLT FLANGE TO TRANSOM Bolt the E bracket flange on its mounting pad securely to the hull with the backing plate inside. - 8.
 ASSEMBLE THE END FITTINGS ONTO THE STRUT (STAY TUBE) AND BOLT - SHAFT CLAMP: Assemble the shaft clamp around the strut and the shaft tube.
 As this point, you will be using the real shaft assembly.
 Ensure that the plastic shaft sleeve is in place (best if taped to the clamp).
 Tighten the bolts only sufficiently to hold the shaft clamp in its planned position.
-The stay tube should be touching the plastic sleeve. - > TRANSOM CLAMP: Assemble the transom clamp around the strut with the strut fully into the clamp. - TIGHTEN BOLTS ACCORDING TO BOLT TIGHTENING SEQUENCE: All 4 (2 on each) A bolts must be tightened first.
+The stay tube should be touching the plastic sleeve. - > TRANSOM CLAMP: Assemble the transom clamp around the strut with the strut fully into the clamp. - Bracket bolts should be tightened snugly.
+If using a torque wrench, 30 LBT.FT (40.67 N m) is sufficient for all M10 Bracket bolt sets. - Warning: Tighten bolts to your usual snug tightness with a socket wrench.
+Please be very conscious not to crank too hard as the result can be a cracked casting. - > WARNING: Follow the Bolt Tightening Sequence!

+- TIGHTEN BOLTS ACCORDING TO BOLT TIGHTENING SEQUENCE: All 4 (2 on each) A bolts must be tightened first.
 Check that the tightening is even - the gaps in the castings are even.
-Only when all A bolts are tightened should the B bolt then be tightened.
+Only when all A bolts are tightened should the B bolt then be tightened. - 9.
+When the E bracket installation is complete, recheck the tightness of all bolts.